-An investment in energy efficient curtains will save you money during winter and summer months.
-Energy efficient curtains serve a dual purpose; they retain heat during the winter and reject heat in the summer, resulting in lower cooling and heating bills.
-You’ll control how much sun is allowed to enter your home, and when, by adjusting the energy efficient curtains to be either open or closed.
+An investment in energy efficient curtains will save you money during the winter and summer months.
+Energy efficient curtains serve a dual purpose.
+They retain heat during the winter and reject heat in the summer, resulting in lower cooling and heating bills.
+You’ll control how much sun is allowed to enter your home and when by adjusting the energy efficient curtains to be either open or closed.

 Energy efficient curtains are draperies with a lining attached to the back of the drapery.
 The lining could consist of a spongy material that is heavy and blocks the sun in the summer or keeps heat from escaping in the winter.
 Energy efficient curtains are also available separate from the drape.
 This style hangs on a curtain rod mounted as close to the window as possible to prevent air from escaping around the edges of the curtain.

-Select a drapery with a light color solar backing for summer weather; light colors reflect sunlight rather than absorb the heat.
-During the heat of the day, and before the sun shines directly onto the windows, keep the curtains closed.
+Select a drapery with a light color solar backing for summer weather.
+Light colors reflect sunlight rather than absorb the heat.
+During the heat of the day and before the sun shines directly onto the windows, keep the curtains closed.
 Blocking the heat before it has a chance to enter and warm the air will help keep the room comfortable and lessen the need for air conditioning.
 According to the U.S. Department of Energy (DOE), white-plastic curtain backing could reduce home heat intake by 33 percent.
-(See Reference 1)

 Open the energy efficient curtains during the day if the window is receiving sunlight.
 Any use of natural sunlight during cold weather will lessen the need to run your home furnace.
-Close the curtains as soon as the sun has set to keep all the heat from escaping through window.
-According to DOE, closing curtains could save up to 10 percent in heat loss.
-(See Reference 1)
+Close the curtains as soon as the sun has set to keep all the heat from escaping through the window.
+Closing curtains could save up to 10 percent in heat loss.

-A window with leaks due to old caulking is helping to defeat the purpose of energy efficient curtains.
-Remove old caulking and replace with new to give the window a good seal.
+A window with leaks due to old caulking will defeat the purpose of energy efficient curtains.
+Remove old caulking and replace it with new to give the window a good seal.
 Doing so will prevent hot or cold air from entering or leaving the room.
 Caulking also prevents drafts that could give your thermostat a false reading.